eoinkelly/rails-relationship-examples/GUIDE.src.md

       - [Using has_many through:](#using-has_many-through)
   - [Sources](#sources)

-## Why?
+## Introduction

-This guide is an attempt to clarify some best practices around:
+I wrote this to clarify my own thinking and communication of

-1. Clear thinking and clear communicating around data modelling
+1. Database modelling
-2. Implementing those models in Rails in the best way possible
+2. Implementing those models in Rails

+I hope you find it useful.

 ## Part 1: Just enough data modelling to get by